Brazilian Breakfast Recipes

 Last but not least, every single Brazilian breakfast table will have no less than one to two whole fruit choices.
 Not only is fruit a must-have breakfast item, but pieces of fruit accompany other meals throughout the day and snacks.

-Much fruit in Brazil is tropical, and the most common fruit at the breakfast table is papaya.
+Much fruit in Brazil is tropical, and papaya is the most common fruit at the breakfast table.
 Other fruity temptations you can add to your morning plate include:

 - Passion fruit

 Since Brazilians are not too keen on processed foods, fresh fruits are foods in the kitchen that will never be missing.

 Brazilians include a variety of wholesome foods in their breakfast diet.

 If you want to try a Brazilian diet plan, begin your morning with fresh fruits and juice, a small-carb item not from the sweet tooth section, and occasionally a breakfast ham.